AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 The face information is stored persistently in flash memory.

+Up to 7 different faces can be stored.
+You can store more than one face for the same person to improve the recognition rate even more.

 The **order of added users is relevant** for the URL to be sent.
 The name is not relevant.

 The web page is only necessary for managing the faces (add/delete).
 The recognition process is also active while no web client is connected.
 The built-in LED is activated for three seconds as soon as a (general) face is detected.
 A short blink with the LED shows a successfull face recognition process.